We use cookies.

 The practical value of the study

-• We have developed several dozens of new methods of research of super high-energy cosmic rays and gamma radiation by registering of Cherenkov and radio-frequency radiation from air showers as well as the charged component of air showers.
-These methods have been implemented into measurement processes, processing and analysis of data obtained in the Tunka astrophysical collective usage center.
+• The Laboratory has developed several dozen of new methods for the research of cosmic rays and gamma radiation with ultra-high energy by registering Cherenkov radiation and radio signals from air showers as well as the charged component of air showers.
+These methods have been implemented for conducting measurements, the processing and analysis of data obtained at the Tunka Center for the Collective Use of Astrophysical Equipment.

-• Large volume of experimental data on has been accumulated concerning cosmic rays, gamma radiation of the Crab nebula and the Tycho Brahe supernova in the super-high energy region, on many transient sources with catastrophic energy emission etc.
+• We have accumulated an extensive array of experimental data on cosmic rays, gamma radiation of the Crab nebula and the Tycho Brahe supernova in the ultra-high-energy region, on many transient sources with catastrophic emission of energy etc.

-• The Laboratory has completed the first stage of construction of the TAIGA gamma observatory with the highest sensitivity among similar devices for research of natural flows and sources of super high-energy gamma quanta and cosmic rays in the energy range between 0.1 and 100 PeV.
+• The Laboratory has completed the first stage of the construction of the TAIGA gamma observatory, which will have the highest sensitivity among similar facilities for the research of natural flows and sources of ultra-high-energy gamma quants and the study of cosmic rays in the energy range from from 0,1 to 1000 PeV.

 Implemented results of research:

-• We have designed and launched the first modern Russian atmospheric Cherenkov telescope of the «TAIGA-IACT» device with the diameter of the mirror of 4,3 meters and a camera based on 547 photomultiplier tubes registering air shower images.
+• We have developed and launched into operation the first Russian modern atmospheric Cherenkov telescope pf the TAIGA–IACT facility with a mirror diameter of 4,3 m and a camera consisting of 547 tube photomultipliers that registers images of air showers.

-• The Laboratory has designed low-threshold Cherenkov optical stations for the TAIGA-HiSCORE facility.
+• We have developed low-threshold Cherenkov optical stations of the TAIGA–HiSCORE facility.

-• The «Tunka-Grande» device based on 390 scintillation counters has been designed and launched in the data accumulation mode.
+• The Laboratory has built the Tunka-Grande device based on 380 scintillation counters and launched it in the data accumulation mode.

-• We have created «Tunka-Rex», a new device to study cosmic rays by registering radio emissions from air showers.
+• We have created a new scientific device called Tunka-Rex to study cosmic rays by registering radio emissions from air showers.

 Education and career development:

-• Three monographs have been published: «The phenomenon of activity complexes on the Sun», «Satellite decameter radio probing of ionospheric inhomogeneities», «Mathematical modeling of characteristics of signal in an excited information channel».
+• Three monographs have been published: «The phenomenon of activity complexes on the Sun», «Satellite decameter-precision radio-probing of ionospheric inhomogeneities», «Mathematical modeling of the characteristics of signal in a disturbed data channel».

-• 23 courses have been developed and launched into the educational process, among them are: «High energy astrophysics», «Neutrino astrophysics», «Radio zoning of inhomogeneous media», «Solar System physics», «Experimental methods in heliophysics», «External influence on functioning of electronic systems», «Spectral problems of space radiophysics».
+• We have developed 26 courses and launched them into the education process, including: «High-energy astrophysics», «Neutrino astrophysics», «Methods of radio-probing of inhomogeneous media», «Solar system physics», «Experimental methods in heliophysics», «External influences on the functioning of electronic systems», «Special problems of space radiophysics».

-• 7 textbooks have been compiled, including: «Optical methods of observation of astrophysics», «Computer modeling of physical processes», «Molecular physics and thermal dynamics».
+• 8 textbooks have been developed, including: «Optical methods of observation in astrophysics», «Computer modeling of physical processes», «Molecular physics and thermodynamics».

 Other results:

-• The Laboratory significantly contributes to creation of «Baikal-GVD» deep sea neutrino telescope and performs a wide range of international research projects in the water environment of the Baikal Lake, in the crustal lithosphere, the atmosphere and the ionosphere.
+The Laboratory significantly contributes to the creation of the deep-sea neutrino telescope «Baikal–GVD» and the Baikal Neutrino Project, we conduct a wide range of interdisciplinary research of processes in the water environment of Lake Baikal, underlying lithosphere, atmosphere and ionosphere.

 Collaborations:

-• Institute of Technologies (Germany), Germany Electron Synchrotron Center - DESY (Germany), Moscow State University (Russia), D. V. Skobeltsyn Institute of Nuclear Physics (Russia): joint research, student exchange
+• DESY — Deutsches Elektronen-Synchrotron, Institute of Technologies (Germany), Moscow State University, D. V Skobeltsev Research Institute of Nuclear Physics (Russia): joint research, student exchanges.

 Hide Show full